-A female victim recently showed a District Court judge a picture of a bruise on her arm as part of her testimony that she needed the protection of the court.
+A female victim recently showed a District Court judge a picture of a bruise on her arm as part of her evidence that she needed protection of the court.
 The victim had previously had a final protective order against the same respondent.
 The judge denied the order, as well as a cross-filed petition by the respondent.

 Court Watch monitors aren’t lawyers, but the petition accompanied by a photograph of a bruise, from a layperson’s perspective, certainly seemed to meet the “preponderance of evidence” standard.
 It appeared far more likely than not that the respondent committed an abusive act.